 After Michael’s first two children (Brigid and Mike) were grown and independent, but before their two younger daughters (Sam and Sadie) entered high school, Mike and Julie saw their chance to make their move to Vermont.
 Two years of searching for just the right Vermont inn brought them to Golden Stage Inn in Proctorsville, Vermont.
 Although always missing their families and friends of Massachusetts, the entire Wood family is thrilled with their new Vermont life.

 Melissa is the Manager of Housekeeping at Golden Stage Inn and has been with the Inn since the Spring of 2012.
-She was joined by Sarah Purdy in the Fall of 2014.
+Kaili has been with Golden Stage Inn since the spring of 2019.
 To call either of these women “housekeepers” would be to grossly under-describe what they do around the Inn.
-Both Melissa and Sarah are as likely to be found with a power drill or a kitchen-aid mixer as they are a vacuum or mop.
-Both are lifelong residents of the area (Cavendish and Chester, respectively), so they’re wonderful resources on Anything Local.
+Both Melissa and Kaili are as likely to be found with a power drill or a kitchen-aid mixer as they are a vacuum or mop.
+Both are residents of the area, so they’re wonderful resources on Anything Local.
 Their commitment and enthusiasm are evident whenever you encounter them.

 Together, we (the owners and staff) look forward to offering you Vermont lodging that exceeds your expectations.